Musheer360/Musheer360/Readme.md

 ### What I'm Looking For

-- 💞️ I'm eager to collaborate with other developers on projects that challenge me and help me grow
+- 💞️ I'm eager to collaborate with other developers on projects that challenge me and help me grow.
-- 🤝 I'm open to contributing to open source projects and participating in hackathons
+- 🤝 I'm open to contributing to open source projects and participating in hackathons.
-- 🔎 I'm actively seeking new opportunities in the tech industry
+- 🔎 I'm actively seeking new opportunities in the tech industry.

 ### GitHub Stats: